Former Cardinal Wins College National Championship!

 By Brianna Arellano Velazquez, Sports Editor

-On December 14th 2025, KAC Alumni Dereck Espinal won a national championship at Weidner field with a score of 2-0!
-Dereck Espinal, a former KAC alumni, won a national championship with Midwestern University!
-However, the road to this championship was not easy.
-Through injuries and goals Dereck pushed through to achieve this national title!
+On December 14th 2025, KAC Alumni Dereck Espinal took part in a historic game at Weidner Field in Colorado Springs, Colorado.
+However, the road to this championship was not easy for Espinal, a member of KAC’s Class of 2021.
+Through injuries and goals Dereck pushed through to achieve this national title.

-During his high school career, Coach Eddie Lett contacted the coach at MSU, Micheal Meachum, to show him what an excellent player Dereck was and Coach Meachum believed Coach Lett’s word.
+During his high school career, Coach Eddie Lett contacted Michael Meachum, the coach at his own alma mater, Midwestern State University, to show him what an excellent player Dereck was.
+Coach Meachum believed Coach Lett’s word.
 Coach Meachum went to one of Dereck’s games and watched him play and was amazed by how great his communication skills and technical skills were.
 During his senior year he received a scholarship to play soccer for the university on MSU and this is where his dream started to take off.

 When arriving at MSU Dereck felt like his life was turned around because instead of playing soccer for fun he started to play it professionally with large amounts of pressure added.
 However, during his freshman year he did not have a lot of playing time due to having to have 2 surgeries.
 This made him realize that after a game or practice it is important that he recovers and rest instead of pushing harder.

-While Dereck was finishing a National Championship one question still remained on our mind.
 What will Dereck do next?
-Dereck plans on playing with Laredo Heat in the U.S. open cup and in the summer to play with them in the USL League which is an amazing opportunity for him to expand his soccer career.
-After his time with Laredo Heat, he plans to pursue a professional/ Semi professional contract with a team in the U.S. or outside the country.
+Dereck plans on playing with Laredo Heat in the U.S. Open Cup and in the summer to play with them in the USL League which is an amazing opportunity for him to expand his soccer career.
+After his time with Laredo Heat, he plans to pursue a professional or semi-professional contract with a team in the U.S. or outside the country.

-With all of this said Espinal has come from somewhere small, achieved something huge and wanted to go bigger.
+Espinal has come from somewhere small, achieved something huge and wanted to go bigger.
 He grew as a person in soccer over the years with determination and skill.
-Dereck left KAC with history behind him and now that he is a National Champion he left history around the world!
+Dereck left KAC with history behind him and now that he is a National Champion he left history around the world.
 Here at KIPP we want to help our students become the best they can become.
 Dereck has led the road of success for himself and others dreaming to take the same path as him.

 “KIPP is a college experience that prepared me for MSU even when I didn’t think it would in high school,” reflected Espinal.
 “No matter what holds you back, there are always people there supporting you and pushing you to achieve your dream.”